isomerpages/moe-xinminsec/_our-curriculum/The Xinmin Learning Experience.md

 </li>
 </ul>
 <p>The next ring shows the Desired Xinmin Outcomes (DXOs) which articulate
-what we aim to develop in our students in their secondary school journey in the school.
+what we aim to develop in our students in their secondary school journey.
 In summary, we would like every student to graduate from Xinmin as a Curious Learner, a Compassionate Contributor and a Confident Leader.
 The three broad outcomes are described as follows:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong>Curious Learner</strong>